Financial Aid & Scholarships

 Students who are new to the school and are receiving federal student loans through us for the first time will receive their first loan disbursement after the fourth week of classes during the first semester that they receive student loans.
 All other disbursements will be done as explained above.

-Students who are studying abroad should make arrangements with the Financial Aid Office as to where they want their disbursement checks sent (to a relative or friend in the U.S. so it can be deposited in the student’s bank account, or to the student in the foreign country).
+Students who are studying abroad should make arrangements with the Financial Aid Office as to where they want their disbursement checks sent (such as to a relative or friend in the U.S. so it can be deposited in the student’s bank account, or to the student in the foreign country).

 Satisfactory Academic Progress

-Undergraduate students are required to maintain a minimum of a 2.7 GPA (C plus); graduate students must maintain a minimum of a 3.0 GPA (B minus).
+Graduate students, if they are receiving letter grades, must maintain a minimum of a 3.0 GPA (B).
 Merit-based scholarships may require a higher GPA for renewed consideration.
 All students must make continuous progress towards completing their degree within the timeframe stipulated by the degree program — generally three to six years for a full-time program and 10 years for a part-time program.
-Multiple leaves of absence can bring you out of compliance with the satisfactory academic progress requirement and may limit your eligibility for federal, state or institutional aid.
+Multiple leaves of absence can bring you out of compliance with the satisfactory academic progress requirement and may limit your eligibility for federal, state, or institutional aid.

 Federal Verification Process